reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 * Built-in declarative message routing to other Azure services.
 * A queryable store for device metadata and synchronized state information.
 * Secure communications and access control using per-device security keys or X.509 certificates.
-* Extensive monitoring for device connectivity and device identity management events.
-* SDK device libraries for the most popular languages and platforms.

 In this exercise, you will use the Azure portal to create and configure your IoT Hub.